jananiacharya-dev/equatic_dashboard/README.md

 ## Open items

+- Effluent / carbonation pages and the CLER graph on the process page: waiting on further info to scope before building routes
 - EPC process-variable trending: confirm with vendor, then set `display_page`
 - Vendor schema: when it arrives, populate `source_tag_id` and write the adapter in the data access layer (M4 timebox)